On asymptotic behaviour of solutions of the Dirac system and applications to the Sturm-Liouville problem with a singular potential: Spectral problems for Sturm--Liouville equations with singular potentials

 \section{Spectral problems for Sturm--Liouville equations with singular potentials}

 In this section we apply Corollary \ref{fund} to the spectral problem

 where $q=\sigma'$ and $\sigma\in L_2[0,1]$.

-Recall that basic facts on asymptotics of eigenvalues and eigenfunctions of the problem \eqref{specy}-\eqref{specyw} can be found in \cite {S} and \cite{SS}.
-For reader's convenience and for the matter of comparison with our results, we formulate some of them below.
+Recall that basic facts on asymptotic of eigenvalues and eigenfunctions of the problem \eqref{specy}-\eqref{specyw} can be found in \cite {S} and \cite{SS}.
+For the reader's convenience and for the matter of comparison with our results, we formulate some of them below.